capactio/capact/ocf-spec/0.0.1/README.md

 ### RepoMetadata

-RepoMetadata stores read-only information about the [Open Capability Hub](https://capact.io/docs/architecture/e2e-architecture#och) (OCH), such as OCH version, supported OCF specification version, etc. This entity should be placed in the `core` directory in your OCH content.
-In the future, it will be embedded into the OCH server.
+RepoMetadata stores read-only information about the [Hub](https://capact.io/docs/architecture/e2e-architecture#hub), such as Hub version, supported OCF specification version, etc. This entity should be placed in the `core` directory in your Hub content.
+In the future, it will be embedded into the Hub server.

 The RepoMetadata format is defined in [repo-metadata.json](./schema/repo-metadata.json).

-> **NOTE:** Currently, the **spec.implementation** and **spec.ocfVersion.supported** properties are not supported by the OCH server.
+> **NOTE:** Currently, the **spec.implementation** and **spec.ocfVersion.supported** properties are not supported by the Hub server.

 ### Attribute